janikvonrotz/awesome-powershell/readme.md

 * [Learn Windows PowerShell in a Month of Lunches, Third Edition](https://www.manning.com/books/learn-windows-powershell-in-a-month-of-lunches-third-edition) - An innovative tutorial designed for busy IT professionals.
 Just set aside one hour a day - lunchtime would be perfect - for a month, and you'll be automating Windows tasks faster than you ever thought possible.
 * [Learn PowerShell in a Month of Lunches, Linux and macOS Edition](https://www.manning.com/books/learn-powershell-in-a-month-of-lunches-linux-and-macos-edition) - A task-focused tutorial for administering Linux and macOS systems using Microsoft PowerShell.
 * [Learn PowerShell Scripting in a Month of Lunches](https://www.manning.com/books/learn-powershell-scripting-in-a-month-of-lunches) - A guide to the process of developing, testing, and deploying scripts, and the art of toolmaking.
-* [The Monad Manifesto, Annotated - Jeffrey Snover](https://leanpub.com/s/4W-ob-YDw2LE2aSMyosCtA.pdf) - Design and theory behind the language from its creator.
+* [The Monad Manifesto, Annotated - Jeffrey Snover](https://devops-collective-inc.gitbook.io/the-monad-manifesto-annotated/) - Design and theory behind the language from its creator.
 * [Windows PowerShell Networking Guide](https://leanpub.com/windowspowershellnetworkingguide/read) - Language specific guide to Windows networking.
-* [Why PowerShell? - Warren Frame & Don Jones](https://leanpub.com/s/aQDRwmoOi940mX_EB6N7Yg.pdf) - Use cases for the language.
+* [Why PowerShell? - Warren Frame & Don Jones](https://ia600207.us.archive.org/9/items/WhyPowershell/WhyPowershell.pdf) - Use cases for the language.
-* [The Big Book of PowerShell Gotchas - Don Jones](https://leanpub.com/s/lDl9ZV0QW7zaE4BpitXVig.pdf) - Excellent guide to avoiding common pitfalls.
+* [The Big Book of PowerShell Gotchas - Don Jones](https://devops-collective-inc.gitbook.io/the-big-book-of-powershell-gotchas/about-this-book) - Excellent guide to avoiding common pitfalls.
-* [The Big Book of PowerShell Error Handling - Dave Wyatt](https://leanpub.com/s/znHIFrvBAYRST5nFBiQU5g.pdf) - Great reference for error handling techniques.
+* [The Big Book of PowerShell Error Handling - Dave Wyatt](https://leanpub.com/thebigbookofpowershellerrorhandling/read) - Great reference for error handling techniques.
-* [Secrets of PowerShell Remoting](https://leanpub.com/s/DQLESXQ69TlVFQ9ogjrFLw.pdf) - On all things remoting.
+* [Secrets of PowerShell Remoting](https://devops-collective-inc.gitbook.io/secrets-of-powershell-remoting/) - On all things remoting.
 Workflow, fan-out, etc.
 * [PowerShell Notes for Professionals](https://goalkicker.com/PowerShellBook/PowerShellNotesForProfessionals.pdf) - Compilation of notes and snippets.
 * [PowerShell for SysAdmins: Workflow Automation Made Easy](https://nostarch.com/powershellsysadmins) - Learn how to manage and automate your desktop and server environments.
+* [Practical Automation with PowerShell](https://www.manning.com/books/practical-automation-with-powershell) - Learn how to build, organize, and share useful automations with PowerShell.
+* [Learn dbatools in a Month of Lunches](https://www.manning.com/books/learn-dbatools-in-a-month-of-lunches) - Learn how to automate SQL Server with PowerShell and the awesome dbatools module.
+* [Tiny PowerShell Projects](https://www.manning.com/books/tiny-powershell-projects) - A hands-on tutorial for system administration with PowerShell.

 ## Build Tools